Agnes Mary Hamilton-Dalrymple

 Consanguinity Index=0.03%

-Lord Margaret Crichton-Stuart was born on 24 December 1875.1 She was the daughter of Sir John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute and Hon.
-Gwendolen Mary Anne Fitzalan-Howard.1 She married Colonel Sir Colin William MacRae, son of Duncan MacRae, on 26 October 1909.1 She died on 6 June 1964 at age 88.1
+Lady Margaret Crichton-Stuart was born on 24 December 1875.1 She was the daughter of John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute and Hon.
+Gwendolen Mary Anne Fitzalan-Howard.1 She married Colonel Sir Colin William MacRae of Feoirlinn, son of Duncan MacRae, on 26 October 1909.1 She died on 6 June 1964 at age 88.1

 Her married name became MacRae.
-She was decorated with the award of King’s Service Red Cross Medal.1 She was Officer, Order of the British Empire (O.B.E.) in 1920.1 She held the office of Justice of the Peace (J.P.) for Bute.1 She was invested as a Dame of Justice, Order of St. John of Jerusalem (D.J.St.J.).1 She was decorated with the award of Silver Jubilee Medal in 1935.1
+She was awarded the King’s Service Red Cross Medal.1 She was Officer, Order of the British Empire (O.B.E.) in 1920.1 She held the office of Justice of the Peace (J.P.) for Bute.1 She was appointed Dame of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (D.J.St.J.)1 She was awarded the Silver Jubilee Medal in 1935.1

 Citations